 - Must include a photo.

 If you take a little time up front to register, you can use VaxYes for all events at Scottsdale Arts for quick and easy check in.
 This app verifies your vaccination status.
 Just use your smart device to access the QR code and show it to Scottsdale Arts representatives at the event.
-VaxYes keeps your information private, secure, and makes entry hassle-free.
+VaxYes keeps your information private and secure, and it makes entry hassle-free.